-The properties in which the Company currently holds an interest is in the exploration stage and the Company is dependent on external financing to explore and take the project to development.
+The properties in which the Company currently holds interests are in the exploration stage and the Company is dependent on external financing to explore and take the projects to development.
 In order to carry out planned exploration and development and pay for administrative costs, the Company will spend its existing working capital and attempt to raise additional amounts as needed.
-Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.